Bitrate vs. Resolution for Professional Broadcasting

 1. Constant Bitrate Encoding

 As the name suggests, CBR encoding creates consistently sized files.
-These are typical of greater size and higher quality.
+These are typical of a greater size and higher quality.
 In order to be viewed at this size, the viewer must have a strong internet connection.

 Encoding with a constant bitrate is a quicker and more efficient process than the variable alternative.
-Another perk is that it typically maintains audio quality and is well suited for multimedia streaming
+Another perk is that it typically maintains audio quality and is well-suited for multimedia streaming

 However, there are a couple of notable drawbacks of CBR encoding.
 It offers limitations to viewers without a strong internet connection since the file sizes are typically large.
 It also has very little flexibility.